-Complaints to the Education and Skills Funding Agency (ESFA)
+Complaints to the Department for Education (DfE)

-Following an unsuccessful appeal against withdrawal on health grounds a student may make a complaint to the ESFA against the College.
+Following an unsuccessful appeal against withdrawal on health grounds a student may make a complaint to the DfE against the College.
 Any such complaint is not a further stage of appeal but an enquiry to determine whether the College has correctly followed its own procedures.